lukaszkorecki/mokujin/README.md

 - [ ] Maven release?
 - [ ] Finalize `log/error` API - it works, but there are cases where its usage can be confusing
+- [ ] Improve performance of adding/removing keys from the MDC - see Cambium's source for a good approach